faradey8951/Universal-Parity-Patch/README.md

     * Fogs:
          - Changed distance fog color to be more similar to Java and Legacy Console editions.
          - Changed distance fog render range to match Legacy Console Edition.
+         - Weather fog mechanics changed to be more similar to Java Edition.
          - Changed water fog, transparrency, colors and render distance to match Java Edition.
     * Sounds:
          - Changed explosion sound pitch range and volume distance to match Java Edition.